-AGU Fall Meeting Session - Arctic Education & Outreach - Effective ways of engaging diverse learners in Arctic science (ED004)
+AGU Session on “Arctic Education & Outreach - Effective Ways of Engaging Diverse Learners in Arctic Science" (ED31A)

 The changing polar environments have created important scientific and societal concerns in high and lower latitudes.
 In this session we will share effective approaches, frameworks and examples of how to promote a broad understanding and awareness of the changing Arctic and the related societal implications.
 The session will highlight effective strategies to inspire learners in both formal and informal learning contexts as well as communities.

 AGU Presentation on “Towards an 'Arctic Together': Supporting an Inclusive and Diverse Community through the Navigating the New Arctic Community Office" (ED51A-08)

 December 15, 2023 | 9:37-9:46am PT | 203 - South (Level 2, South, Moscone Center)